13-Bhupendra/-DigitalClock-CountDown-and-QuotesApplication/README.md

 Vanilla JavaScript (for functionality and auto-play)

 ### Live Project & Repository:
-GitHub Repository – Testimonial Slider
+GitHub Repository – <a href"https://github.com/13-Bhupendra/DigitalClock-CountDown-Slider-and-QuotesApplication/tree/main/Sliding%20Slider">Testimonial Slider</a>

 ### How to Use:
 Clone or download the repository